GrantGMiller/sas_birthdays/README.rst

 API
 ===
-An api is also supported to integrate with other tools.
+An API is also supported to integrate with other tools.

 All API commands should encode and send data as HTTP Form Data.
 Some API commands require the user to pass an 'apiKey' in the form data.